cedar-policy/cedar-docs/docs/collections/_overview/bp-implementing-roles-hierarchies.md

 [comment]: <> (For more thoughts on managing permissions across group hierarchies, read ‘Org hierarchies in AVP’.)

-## Approach 1b - Role management using groups - with attributes based conditions
+## Role management using groups with attribute-based conditions

 With this approach we replace multiple groups that represent country level roles with an attribute condition in the policy.
 There are no project or country level roles from which to construct a hierarchy.